iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 2 reviews"/>
 </p>

+> Was a good app, but since the update it does not always register the walks and walks randomly go missing.
+Think it is time to ditch the app and look for something else.<br> :date: __2021-07-02 15:09:48__

 > Doesn't seem to track your movements fully or it looses data?
 Shame...<br> :date: __2021-06-27 19:17:21__